Mar 2, 2021

 Ontario Distracted Driving Statistics

-Here are some shocking statistics about distracted driving in Ontario :
+Here are some shocking statistics about distracted driving in the province :

 - Number One Cause of Accidents : According to the OPP, distracted driving is the number 1 cause of accidents in Ontario.
 It’s estimated that 8 in 10 accidents are caused by distraction.